adam-ard/organic-markdown/README.md

 ```
 `````

-You can easily imagine doing this for a header file template, and non-main source file, etc..
+You can easily imagine doing this for a header files, and non-main source files as well.
 This makes creating new files -- that all stay very uniform with each other and that can be modified in one place and reflected everywhere -- very quick and easy.

 # Yaml Header Constants